lbx554/Phishing-Simulation/README.md

 This project demonstrates a phishing attack simulation for educational purposes.
 It includes a fake login page designed to capture user credentials and an error page that simulates a server error after submission.
 The server captures and logs credentials and handles redirection based on the number of reloads.

-## Project Structure

-- **`server.js`**: The Node.js server script that handles credential capturing, error page display, and redirection.
-- **`sdanlknjsaflndasf.html`**: A fake error page displayed after capturing credentials, simulating an HTTP 500 error.
-- **`index.html`**: The fake login page designed to capture user credentials and display CAPTCHA for added realism.
-- **`styles.css`**: The stylesheet used for styling the login page and error page.
-- **`login-success.html`**: A page displayed to the user after a successful login simulation.

 ## Installation

 1. Clone the repository to your local machine: